gbetsan/3ceeea/roles-proposal.md

 - Authors can be owners, editors, or viewers of a blog post.
 For any blog post, there must always be at least one owner of the blog post.
 Only owners of a blog post can modify the authors' list to a blog post (adding more authors, changing their role).

 ## Notes:
-- It is possible to refactor and restructure this project to better meet given criteria, however sometimes it is also matter of the system design: return on over-engineering is minimal if project is small and it is known that it won't be extended in the future.
+- It is possible to refactor and restructure this project to better meet given criteria, however sometimes it is also a matter of the system design: return on over-engineering is minimal if the project is small and it is known that it won't be extended in the future.
 - Possible improvements:
     1. Error Handling Structure (without try/catch )
     2. Better use of middleware